 For dramatic effect, we present the nose foxtail.
 Sneezing so hard they smack their poor little head into the floor.
 A spray of blood for effect.
 Because of how foxtails travel it’s best to get these out as soon as possible.
 Thin and delicate nasal passages are no match for the evil foxtail.
 This one always requires anesthesia, because animals just don’t do so well with us sticking a surgical instrument in their noses.

 Another thing foxtails can do is just embed themselves in the skin.
 And then travel.
 This happens a lot in feet.
 But we’ve seen them everywhere on the body.
 And those little suckers can move fast.
 A foxtail between the toes that are still sticking out ways is WAY easier to find and remove than one that’s made a tract and wandered up into the paw or even a leg.

 So here’s what we’re going to do to keep our pets safe from foxtails this summer:

 - Keeping your yard free of foxtails is the best thing.
 But as we know here in Lake Co. you can clear your personal space and if your neighbor doesn’t you’re going to get them anyway.
 Or they come into your house on your shoes or pant leg.
 They’re everywhere.
 E-V-E-R-Y-W-H-E-R-E

 - Regular grooming and body checks.
 Brush your pet when it comes inside from being outdoors.
-Yes, even the pets with short coats.
-Check the pads of the feet and the ears to see if there are any foxtails lurking on the fur.
-Consider having your pet groomed in a short cut for the summer, or at least have the paws and ear area trimmed to help deter the evil foxtail.
+Yes, even pets with short coats.
+Check the pads of the feet and the ears to see if any foxtails are lurking on the fur.
+Consider having your pet groomed in a shortcut for the summer, or at least have the paws and ear area trimmed to help deter the evil foxtail.

 - Call the office to have a problem foxtail removed as soon as possible so a bad situation doesn’t become worse.